Repurposing Your Inner Critic

 Repurposing What No Longer Serves Us

-It seems counterintuitive to celebrate the parts of ourselves we most despise.
-But all parts of us—the annoying voices, unpleasant emotions, inescapable intuitions—are trying to tell us something.
-There are healthier ways to work with those voices.
 The first step is to stop judging those voices when they pop into our brains.
 Then we need to accept those voices and the role they play(ed) for us.
 When we stop judging and start accepting, we can start listening and investigate what’s really happening.
 Ultimately, we can grow, change, and imagine new possibilities when we repurpose what no longer serves us.

 If you’re ready for some repurposing, consider the following questions: